ncbirdconservation/NCBA/README.md

+# North Carolin Bird Atlas I Analysis Repo

+Maintained by Nathan Tarr

-A place holder repo for potential data summaries to inform a NC Bird Atlas.
-Based on the GAP-range-evaluation repo.
+This repo houses code for the analysis of data to support the NC Bird Atlas.